saasscaleup/canoe-app/README.md

 2. Create a back-end service to support the following use cases:
 a.
 Display a list of funds optionally filtered by Name, Fund Manager, Year ✅<br>
 b.
 An Update method to update a Fund and all related attributes.✅<br>
-3. Create an event-driven back end process to support:
+3. Create an event-driven back end process to support:<br>
 a.
 If a new fund is created with a name and manager that matches the name or an alias of an existing fund with the same manager, throw a duplicate_fund_warning event. ✅<br>
 b.
 Write a process to Consume the duplicate_fund_warning event ✅<br>
 c. **Bonus** if time permitting: Add a method to the service created in #2 that will return a list of potentially duplicate funds - Not done.
 But if I was doing that -> this is how: